Elvis Presley: Back on tour and meeting Nixon

-The album, That's the Way It Is, produced to accompany the documentary and featuring both studio and live recordings, marked a stylistic shift.
-As music historian John Robertson noted, "The authority of Presley's singing helped disguise the fact that the album stepped decisively away from the American-roots inspiration of the Memphis sessions towards a more middle-of-the-road sound.
-With country put on the back burner, and soul and R&B left in Memphis, what was left was very classy, very clean white pop—perfect for the Las Vegas crowd, but a definite retrograde step for Elvis."
+That's the Way It Is, produced to accompany the documentary and featuring both studio and live recordings, marked a stylistic shift.
+As music historian John Robertson noted, The authority of Presley's singing helped disguise the fact that the album stepped decisively away from the American-roots inspiration of the Memphis sessions towards a more middle-of-the-road sound.
+With country put on the back burner, and soul and R&B left in Memphis, what was left was very classy, very clean white pop—perfect for the Las Vegas crowd, but a definite retrograde step for Elvis.
 After the end of his International engagement on September 7, Presley embarked on a week-long concert tour, largely of the South, his first since 1958.
 Another week-long tour, of the West Coast, followed in November.

-On December 21, 1970, Presley engineered a meeting with President Richard Nixon at the White House, where he expressed his patriotism and explained how he believed he could reach out to the hippies to help combat the drug culture he and the president abhorred.
-He asked Nixon for a Bureau of Narcotics and Dangerous Drugs badge, to add to similar items he had begun collecting and to signify official sanction of his patriotic efforts.
+On December 21, 1970, Presley engineered a meeting with US President Richard Nixon at the White House, where he explained how he believed he could reach out to the hippies to help combat the drug culture he and the president abhorred.
+He asked Nixon for a Bureau of Narcotics and Dangerous Drugs badge, to signify official sanction of his efforts.
 Nixon, who apparently found the encounter awkward, expressed a belief that Presley could send a positive message to young people and that it was, therefore, important that he "retain his credibility".
-Presley told Nixon that the Beatles, whose songs he regularly performed in concert during the era, exemplified what he saw as a trend of anti-Americanism.
-Presley and his friends previously had a four-hour get-together with the Beatles at his home in Bel Air, California, in August 1965.
-On hearing reports of the meeting, Paul McCartney later said that he "felt a bit betrayed. ...
-The great joke was that we were taking [illegal] drugs, and look what happened to him", a reference to Presley's early death, linked to prescription drug abuse.